• Colorado School of Mines (Chemical Engineering)

 This method proved especially effective for me; earning me a 3.646/4.0 GPA as an undergraduate and a 3.495/4.0 GPA as a masters student at the Colorado School of Mines.

 My previous tutoring experience includes teaching my younger brother (who suffers from ADHD) during 8th grade using the k12 program, 1 year as a Denver Math Fellow at Kepner middle school in DPS, volunteer tutoring of students from Golden High School at the Golden Public Library, tutoring Fraternity brothers in several different subjects, helping fellow graduate students through their classes and preparing for their qualifying exams, and teaching TaeKwon-Do at a Rec-Center in Westminster.

-I'v tutored in math subjects from subtraction to partial differential equations (solved analytically or numerically.)
+I've tutored in math subjects from subtraction to partial differential equations (solved analytically or numerically.)
 Most recently I worked for Denver Public Schools, tutoring 6th grade math.
-I recently passed the PLACE exam in secondary mathematics with a score of 285 and have never received a grade less than a B in a mathematics subject.
-Lastly, I received an 800/800 on my GRE Math section.
+I recently passed the PLACE exam in secondary mathematics.

 My graduate research was about the gas-phase and catalytic reactions of ethylene doped synthesis gas in Solid Oxide Fuel Cells.
 I have tutored students in Organic Chemistry, Physical Chemistry, Physics, Thermodynamics, Kinetics, and Circuits.